CMU-313/fall-2021-hw4-451-unavailable-for-legal-reasons/README.md

 For microservice automated testing, we did:
 - GitHub actions
-    - This tests if the build succeeds with no error
+    - This tests if the build succeeds with no error.
+    - These tests are apart of our CI testing, where it will be run with every pull request and push to master.
 - `pytest` testing
     - The tests are included in dockerfile/test_client.py.
 To run the tests, cd into dockerfile and run python3.8 -m pytest -v.
     - The tests currently cover a series of edge cases: